chrispader/EyeMind/README.md

     - Fixation data (csv) (you need to apply the fixation filter before you can export the fixation data)

 ### Fixation Filter
-   - Use green icon on the top menu access the fixation filter
+   - Use green filter button on the top menu access the fixation filter

 ### Heatmap and Overlays
-  - Use the rainbow colored icon to see the heatmaps and overlays
+  - Use the rainbow colored button to see the heatmaps and overlays
   - Choose one or several participants, question, metric, aggregation, timestamp unit and which BPMN elements to additionally include (activites, events, gateways, labels, data objects are included by default)
   - Use the file explorer to access the models
   - To exit the heatmap and overlays press the same icon again

 ### Gaze Offset Correction
-  - Use the red icon on the top menu to access the gaze correction offet
+  - Use the red pointer icon on the top menu to access the gaze correction feature
   - Choose the data sample percentage on which you want to see the projections (for better performance, it is recommended to choose a small sample)
   - Use the file explorer to see the snapshots with gaze projections on each model
   - use the "general offset correction" menu to set corrections on the x and y axes.
 Note that the corrections here are only made to the data sample. so no data is affected yet.
   - Use the file explorer to see the snapshots with gaze projections on each model after the correction
   - If you are satisified with the correction you can apply it to the whole dataset.
-For this press "Apply correction to data", then a pop-up will open, press start, and wait until the rendering of snapshots (to redo the mapping) is complete
+For this press "Apply correction to data", then a pop-up will open, press start, and wait until the rendering of snapshots (to redo the mapping between gazes and dynamic AOIs) is complete
-  - Very Important note: for now, the gaze projections and corrections were tested on a machine with the same resolution on which the data correction has occured.
+  - Very Important note: for now, the gaze projections and corrections were tested on a computer with the same resolution on which the data collection has occurred.
   - To exit the gaze offset correction press its icon again

 ### General Notes
   - you can always start a new analysis session using ctrl+r (refresh).
-Remember that when you refresh all the non-saved data is deleted.
+Remember that when you refresh all the non-saved data is lost.
   - In case the processing takes very long, you can use ctrl+shift+i to the open the developer tool and inspect the error.

-### Other Comments

-- To avoid memory issues, you should have a machine (with the configuration recommended by Tobii) and you should avoid opening unnecessary apps during the data collection
-- Check model layout, spacing, naming of activies, labels, visibility of everything shown on the model when designing your experiment
-- a problem occured you can end the Eye-Tracking Sever with crtl+c on the terminal and start it again.
-However, you will need to restart the data collection in the EyeMind App as well.

 # Interpreting EyeMind Data